Linths/prime-factors/README.md

 ## Instructions

 Python 3.7 is advised.
-Several libraries are necessary; standard ones (`numpy`, `sklearn`, `matplotlib`, etc.), but most importantly `Crypto` if you want to generate new primes.
+Several libraries are necessary; standard ones (`numpy`, `sklearn`, `matplotlib`, etc.), but most importantly the `pycryptodome` library.
+It is used for randomly prime generation. **Warning: do not install the `pycrypto` library, because this causes problems with running the code.**
-Below, you can click the non-abstract files to navigate to them.

 ### Run it

 1. If you do not want to test the model or write the model weights, uncomment the corresponding lines at the very end of [`main.py`](src/main.py).